 I think this is the sort of thing John R. Farella must have had in mind when he said in his book, The Main Stalk, that one ought not to assume all natives are fundamentalists.
-It isn’t even that such folks aren’t out there, but that we ought not to be too quick to assume that a literal interpretation of things drives every reference to native oral traditions.
+It isn’t even that such folks aren’t out there, but they do not necessarily control the traditions in question.
+We shouldn’t be too quick to assume that a literal interpretation of things drives every reference to native oral traditions.
 That is what people raised in the Abrahamic traditions (whether we have accepted those traditions or not) tend to do when encountering the oral traditions of various people around the world, or even when we read ancient texts (such as Genesis) with an eye towards understanding something about the oral traditions incorporated within them.

 Understood in these terms, the literal value of mythic events loses a lot of ground to the other implications of the narrative.
 A god of lightning ceases to be an explanation for lightning, and the lightning becomes a convenient means of letting nature call the name of the god to your mind.
 References to actual geography in mythic narratives cease to be a means of explaining those geographic features and become a variety of social conventions from territorial claims to moral lessons.
 The oral traditions become less of an attempt at understanding nature and more of an attempt to use nature as a means of expressing principles of social organization.